Does the word “networking” make you wanna throw up in your mouth a little?

 If you’re seeing a common theme here, it’s this: once you start putting yourself out there and making a few connections, things start to snowball.
 If you picture a computer network, that’s exactly how it works.
 You’re in the center, and each person you meet is a potential to meet another few people, and those people offer even more chances to connect to opportunities that could really propel your business forward.

-Next week, I’ll be sharing Tips #3 and 4 - even more concrete ways to start getting out there and making connections.
+CLICK HERE FOR PART 2, where I share Tips #3 and 4 - even more concrete ways to start getting out there and making connections.
 Even if it terrifies you.

 CREATIVE BIZ ADVICE, STRAIGHT TO YOUR INBOX